Team Trans: First games and COVID-19 (2019–2020)

-The team met for the first time on November 8, 2019, in Cambridge, Massachusetts; 13 of the team's initial members traveled from outside of the area to meet.
+The team met for the first time on November 8, 2019, in Cambridge, Massachusetts, with 13 of the team's initial members traveling from outside of the area to meet.
 The team is considered to be the first sports team in the United States fully made up of transgender or gender nonconforming players; an all-transgender soccer team in Brazil preceded Team Trans' existence.
 The team received jerseys and matching socks that were in the colors of the transgender flag (pink, white, and blue); the Boston Pride Hockey organization paid for the team's uniforms.
 They held one practice, and team played their first match against the BPH Select team the following day.
 Held in the Simoni Ice Arena in Cambridge, the match was the first in a 2-game series—dubbed the "Friendship Series"—between the two teams.
 Team Trans lost both the first and second game, 4–3 and 8–3, respectively.
+The match-up included both professional and amateur players.

 The New York Times published a piece on the team and their first games, detailing "the games were held in a public rink tucked into a strip mall.
 The crowd was modest, several dozen people in all.
 Family, friends, fans of Browne and Platt and a scattering of local residents."
 The team's players positively received their first games, taking to social media to commemorate them.

-The team holds a tentative plan to enter LGBTQ hockey tournaments around North America, and encourage trans players anywhere to join, in essence functioning as a barnstorming team with a rotating roster.
+The team holds a tentative plan to enter LGBTQ hockey tournaments around North America and encourages trans players anywhere to join, in essence functioning as a barnstorming team with a rotating roster.
 The team was also scheduled to play in a second Friendship Series with the Madison Gay Hockey Association in April 2020, though these plans were postponed in response to the coronavirus pandemic.

 Madison, Wisconsin (2021)

-After awaiting the chance to enter LGBTQ hockey tournaments since the start of the pandemic, they reunited on the ice in Middleton, WI over the weekend of November 20–21, 2021.
+After awaiting the chance to enter LGBTQ hockey tournaments since the start of the pandemic, the team reunited on the ice in Middleton, WI over the weekend of November 20–21, 2021.
+Players on the team traveled from Canada, Japan, and elsewhere in the United States; their travel fees were paid for by donations, including one from the National Hockey League (NHL).

-Organized by Mason LeFebvre and Avery Cordingley, the weekend included three Team Trans teams and six total games (three each day) against the Madison Gay Hockey Association (MGHA).
-Team Trans was undefeated, recording (in the first game of the weekend) the first win, shutout, and hat trick in team history.
+The weekend included three Team Trans teams and six total games (three each day) against the Madison Gay Hockey Association (MGHA).
+Team Trans was undefeated, recording the first win, shutout, and hat trick in team history.

+Twin Cities chapter

+In late 2021, some of the team's members from Minnesota started a regional chapter based in the Twin Cities.
+Team Trans Twin Cities has around 100 players, with their ages ranging from 18 through their 50s.
+The players are divided by skill level, in order to play scrimmages or against other teams from college or adult recreational leagues.
+The team undergoes occasional travel for games.

+They played exhibition games at Parade Ice Garden in Minneapolis during the Twin Cities Pride Festival in June 2023.